secwexen/cyber-threat-playbook/README.md

 - **Labs:** Hands-on lab exercises with PoC scripts for testing and research in isolated environments.
 - **Examples:** Sample outputs, screenshots, and logs to visualize results.
 - **Docs & Tools:** Quick Start guides, architecture explanations, and optional helper scripts to support learning and experimentation.

+## Features

+- MITRE ATT&CK–based attack scenarios
+- Sigma / YARA / Suricata detection rules
+- PoC examples for isolated lab environments
+- Log analysis samples
+- Threat hunting practice workflows

+## Who Is This Playbook For

+The Cyber Threat Playbook is intended for cybersecurity expert who want to practice, analyze, and understand real-world cyber threats in a structured and controlled environment:

+- **SOC Analysts** – for detection engineering, alert analysis, and log investigation
+- **Threat Hunters** – for hypothesis-driven hunting and adversary behavior analysis
+- **Blue Team Engineers** – for building and testing detection rules (Sigma, YARA, Suricata)
+- **Cybersecurity Students** – for hands-on learning and portfolio development
+- **Red Teamers (lab-only)** – for adversary emulation and controlled attack simulations

 ## Repository Structure